fst2112/Multi-Stage-Lithium-Ion-Battery-Aging-Dataset-Analysis/README.md

 # Multi-Stage Lithium-Ion Battery Aging Dataset Analysis

-This repository contains code and resources for analyzing the aging dataset of lithium-ion batteries, as detailed in the [Springer Nature publication](link_to_publication).
+This repository contains code and resources for analyzing the aging dataset of lithium-ion batteries, as detailed in the [Nature Scientific Data Descriptor](link_to_publication).
 The primary objectives of this project include data loading, filtering and correcting outliers, extracting essential features, and creating visual representations of the data.

 ## Table of Contents
 - [Project Overview](#project-overview)